fasttime/Q-exact/Q-exact.md

 <a name="Q"></a>
 #class: Q
 Represents a rational number.
 All operations involving `Q`s are *exact*, unless explicitly noted otherwise.
+The numeric value of a `Q` is immutable.

 **Members**